 As I mentioned earlier, the blue prying tool is for separating the top part from the bottom part of the case.
 I won’t explain what the clear piece is again.

 The black stripe is supposed to contain 14 RGB SMD LEDs.
 The PCB has 14 spots for soldering RGB LEDs for underglow lighting.
-I only have one left because… I couldn’t resist and began to solder them before taking pictures (more on the building process in a next article).
+I only have one left because… I couldn’t resist and began to solder them before taking pictures (click here to see more about the building process).
 The PCB is compatible with WS2812 and SK6812 LEDs.

 The 3 biggest screws are for securing the top and bottom parts of the case together.